Intel CEO resigns after probe of relationship with employee

 Of that, $31 million is in the form of accelerated stock awards and $4.1 million in the form of deferred compensation, based on Intel’s share price on Dec.
 29.

-An Intel spokesman declined to say whether the walk-away payment applied to Krzanich’s resignation.
+An Intel spokesman declined to say whether the walk-away payment applied to Krzanich’s resignation, but said the investigation into Krzanich’s conduct continued and that the board reserved the right to take further action.

-Krzanich, 58, an engineer and Intel veteran known at the company as “BK,” was appointed CEO in May 2013.
-He led the company’s shift to focus on making chips for data centres that power cloud computing from its traditional stronghold in personal computers.
-Intel shares more than doubled during his tenure.

-He was recently credited with containing the fallout from the discovery of security flaws in the company’s chips that could allow hackers to steal data from computers, although his sale of some Intel stock before the flaws were disclosed to investors attracted some criticism.

 Corporations are under increasing pressure to “walk the walk” on executive behaviour with the rise of the #MeToo movement, said Ivan Feinseth, chief investment officer at Tigress Financial Partners.

-In the last few months Martin Sorrell, founder of advertising giant WPP Plc (WPP.L), and casino mogul Steve Wynn of Wynn Resorts Ltd (WYNN.O) resigned after accusations of impropriety.
+In the last few months Martin Sorrell, founder of advertising giant WPP Plc, and casino mogul Steve Wynn of Wynn Resorts Ltd resigned after accusations of impropriety.
 Wynn has denied the accusations and Sorrell has denied any wrongdoing.

+Krzanich, 58, an engineer and Intel veteran known at the company as “BK,” was appointed CEO in May 2013.
+Intel shares more than doubled during his tenure as the company expanded into new markets.

+He was recently credited with containing the fallout from the discovery of security flaws in the company’s chips that could allow hackers to steal data from computers, although his sale of much of his Intel stock before the flaws were disclosed to investors attracted some criticism.

-Temporary replacement Swan has been Intel’s CFO since October 2016 and previously spent nine years as CFO of eBay Inc (EBAY.O).
-Given his short tenure and lack of experience in manufacturing, he is not likely to be named permanent CEO, Cowen analyst Matthew Ramsay said.
+His temporary replacement, Robert Swan, has been Intel’s CFO since October 2016 and previously spent nine years as CFO of eBay Inc. Given his short tenure and lack of experience in manufacturing, he is not likely to be named permanent CEO, Cowen analyst Matthew Ramsay said.

-While Intel has successfully pushed its way into the data centre business, global competitors are catching up with its manufacturing technology, said Bernstein analyst Stacy Rasgon.
+While Intel dominates in processors for servers and data centres, global competitors are catching up with its manufacturing technology, said Bernstein analyst Stacy Rasgon.

 “BK will go down in history as the CEO that let Intel’s process leadership advantage slip away,” he said, adding that a change at the top could bring in fresh ideas.